 July 13 - July 15, 10am-3pm

 Narrative Questions; Budget; Construction Documents. (including Data Arts Profile)

 Cash Match 50%

 Final report is required to receive final 25% grant funding.
 Final payment will not be issued without the inspections and final report.

-Full guidelines (available summer 2018) for 2018-19 Historic Preservation and Capital Grants Program
+Full guidelines (available July 1, 2021) for Historic Preservation and Capital Grants Program

 Combinable with other grants?

 Organizations may apply for one Historic Preservation and Capital Grant during each cycle.
-May also apply for General Operating Support, Program or Innovation & Exploration, but receive no more than a total of two grants per cycle.
+May also apply for General Operating Support, Program, but receive no more than a total of two grants per cycle.